TubercularOx/darkhaunter/intertext.md

 The Hunting Horror has at least two possible explanations for this.

 One explanation is that its movement speed is listed as a 30' slither, which is not a defined movement type for standard D&D monsters.
 The Hunting Horror doesn’t have a listed walk speed at all.
-Some *Call of Cthulhu* creatures have both a slither and a walk speed, but the rules never explain why walking would be preferable when slithering is usually faster.&#x20;
+Some *Call of Cthulhu* creatures have both a slither and a walk speed, but the rules never explain why walking would be preferable when slithering is usually faster.

+Belkar, unfamiliar with D&D monsters that have a slither speed instead of a walk speed, naturally finds this confusing.

+&#x20;

 The other explanation comes from the Hunting Horror’s description itself: